airalab/robonomics-wiki/docs/en/sls-gateway-connect.md

 ![sls-mqtt](../images/home-assistant/sls-mqtt.png)

 And add your brocker address (address of the raspberry with Home Assistant in local network) and port (1883).
 Also write the topic name (you can choose any).
-Don't forget to tick `Enable` and `Retain states`:
+> Don't forget to tick `Enable` and `Retain states`.

 ![sls-mqtt1](../images/home-assistant/sls-mqtt1.png)